emilyruby/manifestoo/ukip.md

   EU.
 * Test the social attitudes of migration applicants to foster community cohesion and protect core British values.
 * Oppose any form of military integration with the European Union.
+* Close down the `Department for International Development`.
+A single `Minister for Overseas Development` working from the `Foreign and Commonwealth Office` will administer aid.
+* Repeal the law requiring us to spend 0.7% of our GNI on foreign aid, and reduce the aid budget to 0.2% of GNI over time.